NEAR-DevHub/neardevhub-bos/docs/architecture/features/proposal-flow.md

 I need checkboxes and radio buttons to control the progress of the proposal timeline So that I can provide feedback to the proposer on the status of the proposal

+**Acceptance criterias**

+- Verify that only a moderator can modify the timeline state
+- Verify that the access restrictions are implemented both in the contract and the UI

 ### Manage recipients

 As a moderator
 I need a table of recipients with the possiblity of editing and removing recipients So that I can manage the known recipients of funds granted to proposals

+**Acceptance criterias**

+- Verify that only moderators can access the UI and the contract methods

 #### Create recipient